Escort Notes for Group Tours in the Finger Lakes

 - Humphrey Bogart used to spend his summer vacations on Canandaigua Lake.

-- Susan B. Anthony was tried for treason in the Ontario County Courthouse in Canandaigua. the women's rights leader was fined $100 for voting in the 1872 Presidential election.
+- Susan B. Anthony found guilty of voting in in the Ontario County Courthouse in Canandaigua.
+The women's rights leader was fined $100 for voting in the 1872 Presidential election.
 She refused to pay the fine.

 - Myron Clark of Naples became the first Republican governor of the state of New York.
 He was the father of Mary Clark Thompson, sounder of Sonnenberg Gardens in Canandaigua.